-Yoobic raises $50M for its chat and communications app app aimed at frontline and service workers – TechCrunch
+Yoobic raises $50M for its chat and communications app aimed at frontline and service workers – TechCrunch

 That turned out to be a fortunate pivot as the pandemic struck.

-“Covid-19 had a big impact on us,” said Haiat, who co-founded the company with brothers Avi and Gilles.
+“COVID-19 had a big impact on us,” said Haiat, who co-founded the company with brothers Avi and Gilles.
 “The first two months we were in panic mode.
 But what happened was that businesses realized that frontline employees were critical to the success of their operations.”

-Since Covid hit last year, he said that activity on the platform rose by 200%, and earlier this year it passed 1 million activities per month on its platform.
+Since COVID hit last year, he said that activity on the platform rose by 200%, and earlier this year it passed 1 million activities per month on its platform.
 “We are growing like crazy,” Haiat said.

 There are a number of reasons why building for frontline workers is important.
-Roaming round without a fixed desk, spending more time with customers than looking at a screen or in meetings, and generally having different business priorities and practices are just a few of the reasons why software built for the former doesn’t necessarily work for the latter.
+Roaming around without a fixed desk, spending more time with customers than looking at a screen or in meetings, and generally having different business priorities and practices are just a few of the reasons why software built for the former doesn’t necessarily work for the latter.

 There have been a number of companies that have aimed to build services to address that gap — they stretch back years, in fact.
 And there have been some interesting moves to consolidate in the market among those building some of the more successful tools for people in the field: Crew recently got acquired by Square; ServiceMax acquired Zinc; and Facebook’s Workplace has been on a march to amass some of the world’s biggest companies as customers of its own communications platform with a strong play for frontline workers.

 Haiat argues that while all of these are fine and well, none of them understand the full scope of the kinds of tools that those in the field really need.
 That ranges from practical features (such as a way to handle inventory management), through to features that companies would love to have for their employees as long as they can be delivered in an easy way (such as professional development and training).
-In that context, the basic communications that all of the current crop of apps for frontline workers offer feel like basic tablestakes.
+In that context, the basic communications that all of the current crop of apps for frontline workers offer feel like basic table stakes.

 That close understanding of the gap in the market and what is needed to fix it is one reason why the company has seen such strong growth, as well as interest from investors.

-“We’re excited to partner with YOOBIC, which, thanks to the highly impressive team led by Fabrice, Avi and Gilles, has clearly established itself as a leader in the digital workplace space with demonstrable market traction and impressive growth.” said Jean Tardy-Joubert, partner at Highland Europe, in a statement.
+“We’re excited to partner with YOOBIC, which, thanks to the highly impressive team led by Fabrice, Avi and Gilles, has clearly established itself as a leader in the digital workplace space with demonstrable market traction and impressive growth,” said Jean Tardy-Joubert, partner at Highland Europe, in a statement.
 “While companies have historically focused on digital investments for deskbound employees, the world is becoming distributed and decentralized.
 We anticipate a seismic shift that will see huge resources, technology, and capital shifted toward frontline teams.”
-Tardy-Joubert will be joining the YOOBIC Board with this round.
+Tardy-Joubert will be joining the Yoobic board with this round.